 MEETINGS – NEW MEMBERS: A new

 members’ orientation meeting is held at 6:30pm, immediately

-preceding the general meeting in March, April, and May only.
+preceding the general meeting in March - June only.
 People

 with 3 years or less participation in the Village are strongly

 encouraged to attend.
-This meeting is temporarily suspended.
+After a break, this meeting is revived in 2018.

 MEETINGS – DECISIONS AFTER APRIL MEETING:

 Items requiring decision by the Village will not be placed on

 the agenda for the May and June meetings without the consent of

 This item was removed 11-9-17 via the consent of Villagers as expressed HERE.